ansible/awx/docs/scm_inventory.md

 If no inventory sources use a project as an SCM inventory source, then the inventory listing may not be refreshed on update.

-### Still-to-come 3.2 Changes

-As a part of a different feature, it is planned to have all inventory sources inside of an inventory all update with a single button click.
-When this happens for an inventory containing an SCM inventory source, it should update the project.

 ### Inventory Source Restriction

 Since automatic inventory updates (triggered by a project update) do not